2006 Oceania Athletics Championships: Medal summary

-Complete results can be found on the webpages of the Oceania Athletics Association, Athletics PNG, and Athletics Samoa.
+Complete results can be found on the webpages of the Oceania Athletics Association, and Athletics Samoa.
+Athletics PNG, and Athletics Samoa.

 Men

 1.): The long jump event was won by Frédéric Erin from New Caledonia (listed as guest athlete) in 7.55m.

 2.): The triple jump event was won by Frédéric Erin from New Caledonia (listed as guest athlete) in 15.77m.

 Women

 1.): Glenda Polelei from New Caledonia (listed as guest athlete) was 3rd in the discus throw event in 45.70m.

 2.): The hammer throw event was won by Elise Takosi from New Caledonia (listed as guest athlete) in 46.19m.